Disclosure: I received free samples from Nature’s Earthly Choice to develop this post. All opinions expressed are my own. JUMP TO RECIPE

 - 1 – 15½ ounce can of chickpeas, drained and rinsed

 - Combine the black rice and 1 cup of water in a medium saucepan and bring to a boil.
 Reduce heat and simmer, covered, until all the water is absorbed, about 30 minutes.
 Let cool.

 - Place the baby spinach into the work bowl of a food processor and pulse a few times until roughly chopped.
 Add the cooked rice along with the remaining ingredients (except the avocado oil) and process until the mixture is well combined.

 - Shape into 5 patties about 5½ ounces each and freeze.

-- If desired, serve on a gluten-free bun with toppings of your choice.
+- If desired serve on a bun with and toppings of your choice.

 LIKE THIS RECIPE?
 SAVE IT TO PINTEREST!